Warbo/chriswarbo-net/blog/2012-11-17-anonymous_closures_in_python.md

 We use 3 names here (`domain`{.javascript}, `path`{.javascript} and `full_url`{.javascript}), so where does anonymity come in to it?
 The anonymous things are those I've referred to as "results".
 At one point we are manipulating the result of `('http://' + domain)`{.javascript}; what is the name of this temporary, unfinished piece of text?
 It doesn't have a name at all, we just pass it straight on to the next `+`{.javascript}.
 Likewise for all of the intermediate values, until eventually we give the name `full_url`{.javascript} to the result, which would otherwise be anonymous too.

 The same thing happens in our `toggle`{.javascript} example.
 Here we have anonymous functions, which are referred to in the English as 'a function which...'.
-We have two anonymous functions here: the first function which is defined, run then thrown away in favour of its output.
-This is similar to the text above which is created, sent to the next `+`{.javascript} then thrown away in favour of the output of the `+`{.javascript}.
+We have two anonymous functions here: the first function which is defined, run, then thrown away in favour of its output.
+This is similar to the text above which is created, sent to the next `+`{.javascript}, then thrown away in favour of the output of the `+`{.javascript}.
 Likewise, inside the first anonymous function we have another function which is defined, only to be sent back as a return value.
 In this case we do eventually give it a name, `toggle`{.javascript}, but not in its original context.
 The ability to manipulate and pass around functions requires them to be values, just like bits of text, numbers, booleans, etc.

 ### Closures ###